Tiernebre/www/README.md

 cd www
 ```

-2. Using the Hugo CLI, run a development server
+2. Using the Hugo CLI, run a development server.

 ```bash
 hugo server --watch -D